DefinitionBy Mayo Clinic Staff

 Anal itching is a common condition.
-The itch, situated in your anus or on the skin just around your anus, is often intense and may be accompanied by a strong urge to scratch.
+The itch, situated in or around your anus, is often intense and may be accompanied by a strong urge to scratch.
 You may find anal itching to be embarrassing and uncomfortable.

-Also called pruritus ani (proo-RIE-tus A-nie), anal itching has many causes, such as skin problems, excessive washing or hemorrhoids.
+Also called pruritus ani (proo-RIE-tus A-nie), anal itching has many possible causes, such as skin problems, hemorrhoids, and washing too much or not enough.